bparanj/crystal/electronics/zettel/diode.md

    A transistor is a three-terminal device (base, collector, emitter) that can switch or amplify signals.
 By applying a small current to the base, the transistor allows a much larger current to flow between the collector and emitter, thus controlling the overall current in the circuit.

    Imagine a transistor like a faucet.
-A small twist of the handle (base current) allows a larger flow of water (collector-emitter current) through the faucet.
+A small twist of the handle base current allows a larger flow of water collector-emitter current through the faucet.

    In an amplifier circuit, a bipolar junction transistor (BJT) amplifies an audio signal by controlling a larger current with a smaller input signal.

 3. How does a diode function as an active component in a circuit?

    A diode allows current to flow in one direction while blocking it in the opposite direction.
-This makes diodes useful for converting alternating current (AC) to direct current (DC) in rectifier circuits.
+This makes diodes useful for converting AC to DC in rectifier circuits.

-   Think of a diode like a one-way valve in a plumbing system, where water (current) can only flow in one direction.
+   Think of a diode like a one-way valve in a plumbing system, where water can only flow in one direction.

    In a power supply circuit, a diode is used to convert AC from a wall outlet into DC that powers electronic devices, such as your phone charger.